 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all internal control deficiencies that might be material weaknesses or significant deficiencies.
-Given these limitations, we did not identify any deficiencies in internal control that we consider material weaknesses.
-However, unidentified material weaknesses may exist.
+Therefore, unidentified material weaknesses or significant deficiencies may exist.
+We did identify a certain deficiency in internal control, described in the accompanying schedule of audit findings that we consider a material weakness.
+We consider finding 2018-001 to be a material weakness.